dopefishh/pympi/README.txt

 Run:
 # python setup.py -install

-The Phonetizers can be used when you put them in the same folder as your script.
+The Utils can be used when you put them in the same folder as your script.